awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

 </center>
 </figure>

 Among the instances, there are informative ones \(colored red\) that would benefit our model the most.
-Just as a human learner would learn the most from the subjects they do not know, these informative instances are the ones our model must uncertain about.
+Just as a human learner would learn the most from the subjects they do not know, these informative instances are the ones our model is most uncertain about.
 And the goal of this whole paper is ***to find the most informative bags of instances***.

 ### **Formal Definition**

 By now, we have familiarized ourselves with the main concepts that would appear in the paper, it's time we gave the problem some formal definition.

 In Machine Learning, there is simply nothing greater than well-labeled data.
 However, labeling data is no easy task and could take a mountain of human efforts.
 Therefore, being able to train models effectively on unlabelled data is the next best thing.
-In this paper, we have a small set of labeled data, denoted ![][x-y-0-l] and a much larger set of unlabeled image data, denoted ![][x-0-u].
+In this paper, we have a small set of labeled data, denoted ![][x-y-0-l], and a much larger set of unlabeled image data, denoted ![][x-0-u].
 Each set ![][x-0-l] and ![][x-0-u] contains a number of images.
 Each image ![][x-in-x-0-l] or ![][x-in-x-0-u] is represented as a bag of instances ![][x-set], where *N* is the number of instances.
 The image label of the label set ![][y-0-l] consists of the coordinates of the bounding boxes ![][y-loc-x] and the categories ![][y-cls-x].

-In this paper, the model *M* is first trained on the labeled data ![][x-y-0-l], and then retrained on the unlabeled set to select ![][k] new images from the unlabeled set to incorperate into ![][x-0-l] to form the new labeled set.
+In this paper, the model *M* is first trained on the labeled data ![][x-y-0-l], and then retrained on the unlabeled set.
+The goal here is to reap the benefits of the unlabeled set, without having to label its data manually.
+So through this Active Learning frame work, the model would be able to select ![][k] new images from the unlabeled set and give them some generated labels, so we can incorperate them into ![][x-0-l] to form the new labeled set.

 ## **2. Motivation**
 ### **Uncertainty**